EstevezCodando/EstevezCodando/README.md

 # Jean Estevez

 Software Engineer focused on backend systems, data pipelines and geospatial solutions.
-EU citizen, based in Spain.
 Available for Backend, Data Engineering and GovTech roles.

 I design and implement production-oriented software with emphasis on reliability, scalability and clear architecture.
 My work combines backend development, data processing and spatial systems, with hands-on experience in real-world, non-academic projects.